NielsLiisberg/Python-FastAPI-demo/readme.md

 exit
 ```

-For the shell you can also click SSH Terminal in ACS or use a terminal like putty
+For the shell you can also click SSH Terminal in ACS or use a terminal
+like `putty`

 (or you can even use call qp2term – but I suggest that you get use to ssh)

+## Install git
-From the terminal we need to install some open source tooling:
+From the terminal we need to install some open source tooling.
+To
+pull this project you first of all need the git client on your IBM i.

 ```
 ssh my_ibm_i
 yum install git
 ```

+..
+And from now on, i assume you are keeping the ssh terminal open.
+So I will lave out the `ssh my_ibm_i`.

+## Install ODBC
 The data in this demo is provided by ODBC.
 First we can pull the yum part.

 ```